 But to really make use of GA4, you need to build out from that implementation.
 This involves a similar process to renovation.
 You take all the tools and construction materials and personalize your environment to suit your own needs.

 But where does this process begin?
-Let’s focus on three different areas for tracking user interactions using GA4 for a B2B site:
+Let’s focus on three different areas for tracking user interactions using Google Analytics 4 for a B2B site:

 - What to track